BelledonneCommunications/linphone-windows10/README.txt

 To import the solution, open the Linphone.sln file at the root of the project.

-To compile and run it, plug a windows phone 8 device or choose an emulator and run the build/install (using F5 or the green triangle).
-The app will start automatically once built.
+To build, choose the architecture you want to build for (ARM, x64 or x86) and click "Build > Build Solution" (or use Ctrl+Shift+B).

-If you have an issue with the build of the speexdsp project when compiling on a Visual Studio 2013, install the WP8 SDK (even if VS2013 says it installed it).
+To run the built app, press the green triangle button.
+It will default to run on the computer for the x64 and x86 architecture and on the plugged in Windows Phone 10 for the ARM architecture.

 /!\ Please check the Linphone project in the solution is set as startup project.
 (The startup project is in bold in the project list)